Skip to Main Content

 While you can manage your account responsibly and avoid being in this situation, you could still find yourself impacted by a card closure.
 Adding insult to injury, a card issuer doesn’t even need to notify you in advance if it decides to go ahead and close your account.

 If you carry multiple credit cards and tend to favor some of them more than others, it may be that you are just not using one of the cards.
-Depending on your spending pattern and the rewards the cards generate, it may be that you rarely turn to this card to fund your purchases.
+Depending on your spending patterns and the rewards the card generates, it may be that you rarely turn to this card to fund your purchases.

 The Credit Card Accountability Responsibility and Disclosure (CARD) Act lays out that a card issuer has to send you advance notice of such significant changes, which could also include a hike in late payment fees or cash advance fees, among other things.
 It will have to give you notice 45 days in advance and allow you to opt-out if you don’t accept the changes.
 If you do choose to opt-out, the card issuer is free to close your account.

-One reason for card account closure that might be more in your control is whether you adhere to the terms of the card.
+One reason for card account closure that might be more in your control is whether you adhere to the terms of the card or not.
 For instance, you should be careful to make at least your minimum payment by the date your payment is due.

 If you repeatedly make late payments, that could be a cause for concern.
 And if your payment doesn’t go through, say your check bounces, and this happens more than once, your issuer might want to review your account.